7 Reasons Workplace Health Promotion Programs Work (Here’s the Proof) 2022

 There are almost 100 different studies that have looked at the financial impact of workplace health promotion programs.
 These studies are not easy to do, they require extremely complicated ROI analyses, and they take years to complete.

 In 2001, the most comprehensive review on the financial impact of workplace health promotion programs was published.
 In that study alone, there are 100 different research papers reviewed.
-The ability of a heath promotion program to reduce healthcare costs depends upon how effective the program really is.
+The ability of a health promotion program to reduce healthcare costs depends upon how effective the program really is.
 Having an occasional lunch and learn about nutrition or just doing a biometric screening will not be enough to move the healthcare cost needle.

 Comprehensive workplace health promotion programs that improve employee behaviors will see a bending of the healthcare cost trend.
-Most often they will discover that the savings from program participation will be greater than the actual cost of the program.
+Most often, they will discover that the savings from program participation will be greater than the actual cost of the program.